isomerpages/nlb-biblioasia/_holding-area/Golden Mile Complex: Five Decades of an Architectural Icon.md

 #### **NOTES**

 [^1]: Singapore.
 Housing and Development Board, Annual Report 1965 (Singapore: Housing and Development Board, 1966), 12.
-(From PublicationSG); Yap Cheng Tong, “Opens Today: First of the Golden Mile Projects,” Straits Times, 28 January 1972, 20.
+(From PublicationSG); Yap Cheng Tong, “Opens Today: First of the Golden Mile Projects,” *Straits Times*, 28 January 1972, 20.
 (From NewspaperSG)

-[^2]:
+[^2]: Chia Poteik, “$90m Plan for a New Look Singapore,” Straits  Times, 16 June 1967, 5; “Fire! – By Order,” Straits Times, 1 August 1967, 20; “‘Golden Mile’ to Oust a Community Centre,” Straits Times, 26 June 1967, 7.
+(From NewspaperSG)

 [^3]: